arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Aurora.md

 ## High Availability & Read Scaling
 -   Self healing (if some data is corrupted, it will be automatically healed)
 -   Storage is striped across 100s of volumes (more resilient)
+-   **Automated failover**
--   **Automated failover** for master (a read replica is promoted as the new master in less than 30 seconds)
+	- A read replica is promoted as the new master in less than 30 seconds
+	- Aurora flips the **CNAME** record for your DB Instance to point at the healthy replica
+	- In case **no replica** is available, Aurora will attempt to **create a new DB Instance** in the **same AZ** as the original instance.
+This replacement of the original instance is done on a **best-effort basis** and may not succeed.
 -   Support for Cross Region Replication
 -   Aurora maintains 6 copies of your data across 3 AZ:
     -   4 copies out of 6 needed for writes (can still write if 1 AZ completely fails)